Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Dissonance and lipogram are sound writing techniques that are rarely found in modern Russian literature.

 Among Russian writers, the most famous adherent of the lipogram is G. R. Derzhavin.
-Consider sound writing, examples of which can be found in his poem "Freedom":
+Let's consider sound writing, examples of the use of which can be found in his poem “Freedom”:

-Warm autumn breath
+Warm autumn breath,

-Quiet whispering sheets
+Quiet whispering of sheets,

 The verse consists of four stanzas of six lines each.
-In none of them you will find a word containing the letter "r".
+In none of them will you find a word containing the letter “r”.

 The technique is found in the works of experimental poets of the Silver Age.
-For example, V. V. Mayakovsky, I. Severyanin.
+For example, V.V.
+Mayakovsky, I. Severyanin.

-Consider an example from a poem by V. V. Mayakovsky "To the workers of Kursk, who mined the first ore ...".
+Let's consider an example from the poem by V.V.
+Mayakovsky “To the workers of Kursk who mined the first ore...”.

 through cannon muzzles.